Thought it might be fun to take a look at some of the cool exhibits, enthusiastic people and tasty products from Natural Products Expo West:

 Bags of Ideas – The Promotional Bag Specialists

-Where are you in your tradeshow booth life cycle?
+Where are you in the life cycle of your tradeshow booth?
 What impact would it be to your company to upgrade at this point vs. waiting another year or two?

 The life of a tradeshow booth generally goes something like this: